 The goal of the “New Jersey-Alliance for Learning and Preserving the History of WWII in Asia” (NJ-ALPHA) is to bring this long neglected chapter of history into the schools as part of the school curriculum.
 We have already made a good start in this effort by working in partnership with the New Jersey Commission on Holocaust Education (http://www.state.nj.us/education/holocaust/).

 We have published a curriculum guide for use in the schools, and are now in the process of implementing it in the New Jersey school system.
-We are also sending teachers and educators to Asia to experience first-hand, visiting the sites where some of the atrocities took place and meeting and discussing with survivors.
+We have also sent teachers and educators to Asia to experience first-hand, visiting the sites where some of the atrocities took place and meeting and discussing with survivors.
 All the teachers who have returned from these summer study tours have praised the experience as unforgettable and eye-opening, and it has changed their lives.
-We need to send more teachers, as well as students.
-We are also working to expand our program to other states in Eastern U.S.
+We have also worked with other ALPHA-like organizations to expand our program to other places in the U.S. and Canada.

 NJ-ALPHA is an established non-profit educational 501(c)(3) organization duly registered with the U.S. federal government (Federal Tax I.D. # is 73-1734843).
 Contributions are fully tax deductible.
-Checks for your contributions should be payable to NJ-ALPHA, and mail to NJ-ALPHA, P. O. Box 1121, Piscataway, NJ 08855.
+Checks for your contributions should be payable to NJ-ALPHA, and mail to NJ-ALPHA, P. O. Box 506, Holmdel, NJ 07733

-NJ-ALPHA has an Executive Office of four officers and a seven-member Board of Directors.
-Here are their brief bios.
+NJ-ALPHA has an Executive Office of four officers:

 - President: Don Tow, Ph.D., a retired physicist and engineer, long-time active in student and community activities, and author of the book Mental Aspects of Youth Soccer: A Primer for Players, Parents, and Coaches